Selling, buying or transferring a property

 You may buy a property which is not liable for LPT, but is subject to the residential rate of Stamp Duty.
 If so, you must ensure the seller provides you with an LPT Property ID before the sale is complete.
 You will need the Property ID to submit your Stamp Duty Return.

-If the property does not have a Property ID Number, you should ask the seller to contact LPT Branch.
-The seller should explain to the LPT Branch that the number is needed to file a Stamp Duty return.
+If the property does not have a Property ID Number, you should ask the seller to contact the LPT Branch.
+The seller should explain to the LPT Branch that the number is needed to file a Stamp Duty Return.

 For further information on Stamp Duty, please see What Is Stamp Duty.